ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 [Go to top](#table-of-content)

-## How to: insert a existing webtools block into a content
+## How to: insert a existing webtools block into content

-As an authorized user, edit the content and go to the CKEditor:
+As an authorized user, edit the content and use the WYSIWYG:

 Steps:
 - Click "Insert internal content"